FSX/misaka/docs/api.rst

 ===

 This page describes all classes, functions and constants.
-Usage examples (renderer classes and pre- and postprocessors) can be found at the :doc:`/examples` page.
+Usage examples (renderer classes and pre- and post-processors) can be found at the :doc:`/examples` page.

 .. module:: momoko